Staples, Office Depot expect second time a charm in merger

 “I think there’s a fair chance for this deal to be approved,” said Seth Bloom, a veteran of the Justice Department’s antitrust division who is now in private practice.

-Since the failed deal, Amazon (AMZN.O) and other online sellers, which can deliver to almost anywhere, have exploded onto the scene, while megastores like Costco (COST.O) and Wal-Mart Stores Inc (WMT.N) are also crowding the market.
+Since the failed deal, Amazon and other online sellers, which can deliver to almost anywhere, have exploded onto the scene, while megastores like Costco and Wal-Mart Stores Inc are also crowding the market.

 The FTC noted precisely these changes when it approved Office Depot’s purchase of No. 3 OfficeMax in November 2013, and seemed to argue that it no longer made sense to have a separate market niche for office superstores, Bloom said.